stellatigre/videodrone-2/README.md

 * blur, saturation, contrast, brightness, hue

-You can load new videos simply by placing them in the "video id" fields in the GUI.
+You can load new videos simply by placing the ID in the "video id" fields in the GUI.
 you can specify video IDs in the querystring.
 Values are accepted in a comma-separated list, like:

 `?ids=qmFCxp_pk7g,ZC5U9Pwd0kg,A9grEa_zSIc`